Dr Karen Jackson

 Partnership Development and Networks

-Dr Jackson has extensive experience developing global partnerships.
-In addition to her current role as Director of International Development for Westminster Business School, she previously worked as China and East Asia Development Director (University of Bradford) while living in China, establishing a foreign enterprise and leading partnership developments across East Asia.
+Dr Jackson is highly skilled in developing global partnerships.
+Prior to her current role at Westminster, she served as the China and East Asia Development Director at the University of Bradford, establishing a foreign enterprise and fostering partnerships across East Asia.

 PhD Supervision

-Dr Jackson has supervised four PhD students to completion (2012, 2014, 2018 and 2023), with all four of these candidates now holding academic positions at UK Universities.
-She is also currently supervising a further two students.
+Dr Jackson has successfully supervised four PhD students to completion (in 2012, 2014, 2018, and 2023), all of whom have secured academic positions at UK Universities.
+Currently, she is supervising another two students.

 Personal website...link